2023 SEA Games: The Games

+Ceremonies

+The opening ceremony for the games was held on 5 May 2023, although the cricket and football tournaments commenced one week earlier on 29 April 2023.

+The closing ceremony for the games was held on 17 May 2023.

+Parade of Nations

 Participating nations

-Participating nations

-All 11 members of Southeast Asian Games Federation (SEAGF) are expected to take part in the 2023 SEA Games.
+All 11 members of Southeast Asian Games Federation (SEAGF) took part in the 2023 SEA Games.
 Below is a list of all the participating NOCs.